scbarrett/890-isolette/README.md

 890-isolette
 ============

-Progressive models of the FAA's REMH isolette example for purposes of learning AADL.
+Progressive models of the FAA's REMH isolette example for purposes of teaching AADL.

 <table>
   <tr>